10 STEPS TO PACKING FOR LONDON

 In the US it’s common to eat everyday meals with a fork.
 In London, however, it’s generally customary to use a knife and fork even if you’re eating in a casual restaurant.
 This small tip might help you blend in a little more than your clothing.

 For travel, I recommend Travel Guard, which saved me over $800 in hospital bills on my round-the-world trip.
-As a scuba diver, I also recommend using DAN, which helped me rearrange my and my husband’s flights at no extra cost when we had a dive incident.
+As a scuba diver, I also recommend using DAN, which helped me rearrange my flights at no extra cost when I had a dive incident.

 For more city tours, New Europe has excellent tours and the best part?
 They’re free!
 All you have to do is tip your guide.